 JRG “NO UKULELES” OPEN MIC

 What: The city has many lit open mics.
 This is probably the one that most resembles a gang of crows cackling at each other.
+One of the features will be hurling various enormous dice across the stage.

 Where: Bar L'hémisphère gauche (221 Beaubien Est).